vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ## Future improvements

 There are always things to improve.
-Sometimes it take some time until you find the perfect product which meets all your wishes, or at least most of them.
+Sometimes it takes some time until you find the perfect product that meets all your wishes, or at least most of them.
-I have also some of them on my list.
+I also have some of them on my wish list.

-If you know where I can get one of below products, please let me know!
+If you know where I can get one of the products below, please let me know!

 ### Clock

-I'm still looking for a matching wall clock.
+I'm still looking for a matching walnut wall clock.
-This is the kind of clock I want, very minimalistic, without numbers or gold and in the same walnut color as my wall or desk.
+This is the kind of clock I want: very minimalist, without numbers or gold, and in the same walnut color as my wall or desk.

 <a href="images/wall_clock.jpg">
 <img src="images/wall_clock.jpg" alt="wall clock" width="150px" />